I bet if I asked you “What is more risky for your body, squatting or sitting?” you would say “well squatting, obviously.” And, I can understand why…

 Yet another myth we’ve been sold.

-Now don’t get me wrong, squatting done incorrectly can also be traumatic and stressful to your body.
+Now don’t get me wrong, squatting done incorrectly can be traumatic and stressful to your body.

-If you need any further evidence that the squat is a highly efficient and comfortable resting position… Just watch any group of toddlers!
-They can sit in a squat with bum down, chest up for minutes at a time seemingly without effort… And believe it or not, we have the capacity to maintain (or regain) this movement in adulthood.
+If you need any further evidence that the squat is a highly efficient and comfortable resting position… Just watch a group of toddlers!
+They can sit in a squat with bum down, chest up for minutes at a time, without effort.
+Most of us have lost this ability due to the ‘use it or lose it’ principle.
+But there’s good news: you have the capacity to regain this movement in adulthood.

 Not sure how to squat?
 Press play for a complete explanation.